agme2019/Stock-Price-Prediction-using-LSTM/LSTM code/README.md

 ### Information on model (code : model_LSTM_v2.py)
+This is the first LSTM code that was created.
+Approach, usage, results and drawbacks are discussed.
 #### Introduction
 This report details the process of building and training an LSTM (Long Short-Term Memory) model to predict stock prices, specifically using Apple's stock data (AAPL).
 The model utilizes historical closing prices to forecast future prices.
 The steps include data preparation, scaling, sequence creation, train-test split, model building, training, and evaluation.